 Wheat is the first among foods that cause allergies, belly swelling, obesity and diabetes.

 We can choose the apparent beauty of white flour or the least attractive (for some) stone ground flour.
-The lasta is the winning choice, possibly local, organic, ancient grains such as Farro; Khorasan (Kamut); Buckwheat; Amaranth and brown rice flour.
+The lasta is the winning choice, possibly organic, from ancient grains such as Farro; Khorasan (Kamut); Buckwheat; Amaranth; brown rice flour or from Sicilian Ancient grains as Timminia, Maiorca.